 Before autotrading, I would set profit and loss targets or create alerts to help manage positions.
 Or, sometimes, I would sit in front of the screens watching the price action and looking for the right time to get out of the position.

 With bots, the process is much simpler.
 Monitor automations manage positions.
-An army of bots could watch 200 different positions with ease.
-Monitors continuously watch open positions and look to exit or adjust positions based on my decision criteria.
+An army of bots could watch 200 different positions (or more!) with ease.
+Monitors continuously watch open positions and look to exit or adjust them based on my decision criteria.
 Like scanner automations, monitors run on defined time intervals.

-To create a new monitor automation, select the “+” icon in the Monitors section of the bot dashboard.
+To create a new monitor automation, select “+ Add Automation” in the bot's Settings.

 Monitors only run if there’s an open position.
 Monitor automations can be as simple or complex as you like and designed to monitor different position types, multiple underlying securities, or all positions within a bot.